North Texas State Hospital

-The North Texas State Hospital (NTSH) was a trio of inpatient mental health facilities owned by the State of Texas and operated by the Texas Health and Human Service Commission's Health and Specialty Care System division.
+The North Texas State Hospital (NTSH) in the US state of Texas was a trio of inpatient mental health facilities owned by the State and operated by the Texas Health and Human Service Commission's Health and Specialty Care System division.
 NTSH had three campuses, one in Wichita Falls and two in Vernon.
 The hospital was separated into two separate facilities, the Vernon State Hospital, and the Wichita Falls State Hospital on September 1, 2025.

 Wichita Falls campus

-The Wichita Falls campus was a 330-bed facility that treated people with mental illnesses and mental retardation after being screened by a local mental health facility (generally, a hospital or community mental health/mental retardation facility).
+The Wichita Falls campus was a 330-bed facility that treated people with mental illnesses and intellectual disability after being screened by a local mental health facility (generally, a hospital or community mental health/intellectual disability facility).
 It is Medicare certified.
 Although not a maximum security facility, the campus is guarded, and buildings (which are not guarded) are constantly locked with very limited access.The facility opened in the 1920s and for years, Wichita Falls State Hospital was the name.
 Vernon State Hospital was added as an annex in the 1960s.
 In 1996, the state legislature merged these facilities into the North Texas State Hospital.
 In 2025, they were separated into distinct hospitals again.